 - In Adventure Time, the Ice King suffers from an Alzheimer's-like dementia and hallucinations; while he's usually Played for Laughs, (especially in the beginning) he has some truly heartbreaking moments.

-- Cartwright identified drapetomania, a common mental illness among 19th century American slaves that irrationally compelled them to run away from their owners.
+- Samuel Cartwright identified drapetomania, a common mental illness among 19th century American slaves that irrationally compelled them to run away from their owners.
 He recommended treatment by flogging.
-It should be noted, however, that this was NOT widely accepted as a mental illness; contemporary people mocked the "mental illness" at the time that Cartwright proposed its existence, and noted that as European indentured servants had also run away, clearly the disease was European in origin and had been introduced to Africa in the 17th century by slave traders.
+It should be noted that this idea was widely mocked even at the time; Cartwright's contemporaries noted that, as European indentured servants would also run away, clearly the disease was European in origin and had been introduced to Africa by slave traders.

-- And in the Soviet Union, being opposed to Communism was considered a sign of mental illness, as well — and was used as a thin veil for torture in "mental hospitals," disguised as "treatment."
+- In the Soviet Union, being a dissident was considered a sign of mental illness, as well — and was used as a thin veil for torture in mental hospitals, disguised as "treatment."

 - And not only in the Soviet Union; Hitler's first euthanasia victims were 28 mental patients, while the United States likewise sometimes classified non-conformity to various legal requirements as mental illness— and subjected victims to similar treatments, despite later being proven wrong.

 - Oppositional Defiant Disorder is a real diagnosis that is often misapplied to any child with behavioral problems, just like ADD is often misapplied to any child who gets bad grades.